jimthoburn/azusa/partnerships.markdown

 *   Azusa Womens Club
 *   California School Employees Association The Gas Company
 *   In addition, there are several Memorial Scholarship Awards that are presented.

+## Want to become a partner?

+See some examples of [programs and posters](http://info.azusahighschool.jimthoburn.com/partnership/) and [contact us](http://info.azusahighschool.jimthoburn.com/partnership/) to get started.